City

 How does the cost of living in Ludington, MI compare to the national average?

 Ludington, MI, offers a lower cost of living compared to the nationwide average.
-The cost of living index in Ludington stands at 88, which is 12% below the national average of 100.
+The overall cost of living index in Ludington stands at 89, which is 11% below the national average of 100.
 This makes Ludington an attractive option for those seeking more affordable living expenses.
-Housing costs in Ludington are notably lower, with an index of 80, while groceries and utilities remain close to the national average at 95 and 90, respectively.
-This balanced distribution across various categories makes Ludington a practical choice for budget-conscious individuals.
+Specifically, housing costs are 22% lower than the national average, while groceries, utilities, transportation, healthcare, and miscellaneous expenses are all within 7% of the average.
+This balanced distribution across categories provides a comprehensive view of the cost savings available in Ludington.

 Take a deeper dive into the job market in Ludington, MI